-Ethical Culture has been defined as a slice of the organizational culture that influences employees.
-Behavioral ethics researchers have found links between employees' justice perceptions and employees' ethical and unethical conduct.
-Organizational justice became one of the most studied organizational behavior topics in the 1990s.
-Although there have been many strides in the behavioral ethics literature, more work is needed to shed light on factors that influence ethics within the workplace.
-Little is known about employee reactions in the form of unethical behavior to perceived acts of unfairness.
-Employees' perceptions about the fairness of the treatment they receive from their organizations have been extensively studied, in a corporate sense, and detached from the legal context of labor law and the relationship between employer and employee.
+Ethical Culture has been defined as a subsection of the field of organizational culture that influences employees.
+Behavioral ethics researchers have found links between employees’ perceptions of justice and their ethical and unethical conduct.
+While organizational justice became one of the most studied organizational behavior topics in the 1990s, and significant advances have been made in the field since then, more work remains to be carried out in the behavioral ethics field to clarify what factors influence ethics within the workplace.
+For example, while employees’ perceptions about the fairness of the treatment they receive from their organizations have been extensively studied in a corporate context, similar studies have not been conducted in the legal context of labor law and the relationship between employer and employee.
+As a result, little is known about employees’ reactions to perceived acts of unfairness in the form of unethical behavior.

-A set of etiquette rules exists separately from the etiquette system of the law.
-Law rules are determined by the official institutions of each state and expressed by provisions, regulations, and judgments.
-The rules of ethics are usually established by society, gradually evolve without a deliberate hand, and are held in many daily situations, in family, the public sphere, and at work.
-The law, as opposed to ethics rules, regulates only abnormal forms of behavior, unlike him, ethics also seeks to regulate behavior that the law defines as normative, or indifferent to. we hold that, next to the worker's rights under labor law, some of which are part of natural rights, as a person, or within the framework of the labor relationship, there is a need to add the employee's moral right to follow the order of his conscience, which is not protected by law such as other rights.
-This right is intuitively identified with a social code of conduct and not necessarily with a legal right.
-In the case of the employee-facing a dilemma, the employee feels that although his expected conduct does not align with his positions, he is expected to remain loyal to the organization.
-Studies of workplaces have shown that ideology is affected when the employee identifies an action or requirement for ethical misconduct.
-In examining the impact on the employee's ethical behavior, external influences towards third parties can be identified primarily.
+A set of behavioral rules of propriety exists separately from the rules of behavior required by law.
+Legal rules are determined by the official institutions of each state and articulated through legislation, provisions, regulations, and court judgments.
+In contrast, ethical rules usually evolve gradually in society, without being imposed by above, and develop through a myriad of quotidian situations that arise in the family, the public sphere, and at work.
+The law, as opposed to ethical rules, regulates only deviant or clearly unacceptable forms of behavior.
+In contrast, ethical rules can address conduct to which the law is either indifferent or which it defines as normative.
+We contend that in addition to workers’ legal rights under labor law, some of which are included in what are considered natural rights, workers also enjoy the moral right to follow their own consciences within the framework of the labor relationship, even though this moral right is not otherwise protected by law.
+This moral right is intuitively identified with a social code of conduct and not necessarily with a legal right.
+When an employee faces a moral dilemma in the workplace whereby the employee is expected to engage in conduct that does not conform with his or her moral code, the employee usually is expected to remain loyal to the organization.
+Studies of workplaces have shown that when an employee is asked to engage in conduct the employee considers immoral or unethical, the employee’s ideology is affected, particularly as it is expressed toward third or outside parties.